Kotlin/kotlinx-datetime/README.md

 - Use `Instant` to represent a timestamp of the event that had already happened in the past (like a timestamp of a log entry) or will definitely happen in a well-defined instant of time in the future not far away from now (like an order confirmation deadline in 1 hour from now).

 - Use `LocalDateTime` to represent a time of the event that is scheduled to happen in the far future at a certain local time (like a scheduled meeting in a few months from now).
 You'll have to keep track of the `TimeZone` of the scheduled event separately.
 Try to avoid converting future events to `Instant` in advance, because time-zone rules might change unexpectedly in the future.
+In this [blog post](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/), you can read more about why it's not always a good idea to use `Instant` everywhere.

   Also, use `LocalDateTime` to decode an `Instant` to its local date-time components for display and UIs.

 - Use `LocalDate` to represent a date of the event that does not have a specific time associated with it (like a birth date).

 ## Operations